 Eat like a king

-Don’t miss fresh and elegant seafood at the Oyster and Sushi Bar Bota, a fusion of Croatian and Asian dishes at the Azur, classical Mediterranean at the Proto, and laid back atmosphere and simple but yummy seafood dishes at Lokanda Peskerija and Kamenice.
+Don’t miss fresh and elegant seafood at the Oyster and Sushi Bar Bota, a fusion of Croatian and Asian dishes at the Azur, exquisite food and friendly service at local's favorite Pantarul, the classical Mediterranean at the Proto, and laid back atmosphere and simple but tasty seafood dishes at Lokanda Peskerija and Kamenice.

 Read our full post on best restaurants in Dubrovnik Croatia.
 Or check this lovely food and wine tour of the town.